-Another myth about pit bulls is that they are all vicious.
-This unfortunate stereotype comes from the actions of a few bad people who use pit bulls as fighting dogs.
-In general, the pit bull is a dog that loves people.
-If well-trained and socialized from a young age, he can be a wonderful family dog.
+Another myth about pit bulls is that they are vicious and cruel creatures.
+This stereotype stems from the actions of those who train their pit bulls for illegal dog fighting.
+In general, however, the pit bull is a compassionate dog, capable of being a wonderful family pet If well-trained and socialized from an early age.

 What Are the Different Types of Pit Bulls?

 When you say the term “pit bull,” most people believe that it refers to a single breed of dog.
-But there are actually several types of pit bulls.
-The three most common types of pit bulls are the American Pit Bull Terrier, the American Staffordshire Terrier, and the Staffordshire Bull Terrier.
+However, there are actually several types of pit bull breeds, with the three most common types being the American Pit Bull Terrier, the American Staffordshire Terrier, and the Staffordshire Bull Terrier.

 American Pit Bull Terrier

 The American Pit Bull Terrier typically weighs between 30 to 60 pounds and stands 17 to 21 inches high.
-This dog’s coat is short and smooth.
-The coat can be a variety of colors including red, brown, black, fawn, brindle and white.
+This dog’s coat is short and smooth and can be a variety of colors including red, brown, black, and white.

 American Staffordshire Terrier

-The American Staffordshire Terrier is closely related to the American Pit Bull Terrier.
-The American Staffordshire Terrier is the larger of the two breeds, but they have a similar personality and activity level.
+The American Staffordshire Terrier is closely related to the American Pit Bull Terrier, but is the larger of the two breeds, despite having a similar personality and activity level.

 Staffordshire Bull Terrier

-The Staffordshire Bull Terrier typically weighs between 28 to 38 pounds and stands about 14 to 16 inches high.
-This dog’s coat is smooth and short.
-The coat can be found in a variety of colors including fawn, white, black, blue and brindle.
-This breed is known for its broad head.
+The Staffordshire Bull Terrier typically weighs 28 to 38 pounds, and stands about 14 to 16 inches high.
+This broad-headed dog’s coat is smooth and short and can be found in a variety of colors including fawn, white, black, blue, and brindle.

 What You Need to Know About the Pit Bull Temperament

-Separation anxiety is a big part of the pit bull temperament.
-It is very important that pit bulls get enough exercise throughout the day and that they have enough activities to keep them busy while they are left alone.
-Otherwise, they will become destructive.
+Separation anxiety is another big part of the pit bull temperament.
+It is very important that pit bulls get enough exercise throughout the day, and that they activities to keep them busy when left alone.
+Otherwise, they may become destructive.